fiinix/fiinix.github.io/colophon.md

 This website is built with [Jekyll][jekyll], a ‘blog aware, static site generator’, and hosted on [GitHub Pages][source].
 The source code is version controlled with Git and stored on GitHub.

-The evolution this website is an experiment in iterating and building something out in the open, which is why its progress is available on a [public Trello board][trello].
+The evolution of this website is an experiment in iterating and building something out in the open, which is why its progress is available on a [public Trello board][trello].

 All the pages are given semantic meaning with <abbr title="HyperText Markup Language" class="small-caps">HTML5</abbr> and the aesthetics are controlled by <abbr title="Cascading Style Sheets" class="small-caps">CSS</abbr>.